bsinky/persona-gifs/README.md

 ### Want to improve the code?

 Fork the repo, branch, and make your changes.
+Then submit a Pull Request so we can get your changes merged!

 ## License